Sourabh-Kumar7/Tic-Tac-Toe/README.md

 `
 ./a.out
 `
+##
 `
-If you like it, Please give star.
+If you like it, Please give a star.
 `